Hard work but lots of fun!

 - At USGTC, your child is not allowed to go anywhere on our property unless our Staff

 are with them.

-- We have twenty-four hour security service, besides our own Staff and Counselors.
+- We have twenty-four hour security service, besides our own Staff, Dorm Moms and Counselors.

-- Our camp has two full-time Nurses and two full-time Trainers.
+- Our camp has two full-time Nurses and two full-time athletic Trainers.

 - We have fire drills the first day of each session.

-- Our staff references are checked and we require Cori Checks on staff.
+- Our staff references are checked and we require Court Checks on staff.

 "THE CAMP WITH DISTINGUISHED QUALITY"

 Does USGTC allow cell phones or any electronic devises for

 Our policy is in effect because of our past camp experience and